 I'm interested in enabling robots to explore extreme environments, especially underwater environments, with the goal of better understanding and protecting our planet.
-My research focuses on Simultaneous Localization and Mapping (SLAM) and computer vision for underwater multi-robot systems.
+My research focuses on vision-based Simultaneous Localization and Mapping (SLAM) for underwater multi-robot systems.
 I'm also interested in disaster/search-and-rescue robots, bio-inspired robotics, and soft robotics.
 I'm advised by Henrik Christensen at the UCSD Contextual Robotics Institute, and co-advised by Jules Jaffe of the Scripps Institution of Oceanography.

 I am grateful to be a National Science Foundation Graduate Research Fellow and to receive additional support through a Sloan Fellowship from the Alfred P. Sloan Foundation's Minority PhD program.

 If you'd like to get in touch or collaborate, send me an email at firstname.lastname@example.org.

 Photography & Science Communication

 In addition to my technical work, I am an avid photographer, and use photography and other media to communicate the importance of science and conservation to a broad audience.
 You can see some samples of my photographic work on my photography page.
 More recent photos of my fieldwork and adventures are on my Instagram.